- Back-to-nature atmosphere with rustic decor and minimal distractions

 - Straightforward and easy to understand half and full board options and flexible diving packages to suit every travel style

 Located on an idyllic private island inside Maratua's protected lagoon, the remote Nabucco Resort is a perfect choice for divers looking for an adventurous, yet relaxing holiday.
 This secluded and tranquil retreat into nature offers all the comforts of home, with rustic yet perfectly appointed bungalows, delicious chef-prepared meals, and soothing spa services.
 Plus, the freedom to explore the island at your own pace, both above and below its sparkling turquoise waters.
-Unwind, unplug, and enjoy the incredible diving offered by the islands of the Derawan Archipelago.
+Unwind, unplug, and enjoy the incredible diving offered throughout the islands of the Derawan Archipelago.

 About Nabucco Island Resort

-This small and friendly resort, nestled on a lush island within Borneo’s remote Maratua lagoon, offers intrepid guests a chance to get away from it all in a relaxed toes-in-the-sand setting, complete with warm Indonesian hospitality and perfectly comfortable guest facilities.
-The resort’s traditional Indonesian design feels perfectly in balance with nature, leaving plenty of room for the real attraction - the island itself.
+This small and friendly resort, nestled on a lush island within Borneo’s remote Maratua lagoon, offers intrepid guests a chance to get away from it all in a relaxed toes-in-the-sand setting, complete with warm Indonesian hospitality and comfortable facilities.
+The resort’s traditional Indonesian design feels perfectly balanced with nature, leaving plenty of room for the real attraction - the island itself.
 Explore Nabucco’s pristine white sands, virgin rainforest, mangroves, and sprawling house reef any time you’d like.
 And, with just a handful of guests visiting this remote getaway, you’ll feel like you have the whole place to yourself!

 While Borneo’s major diving destinations like Sipadan have grown tremendously in popularity over the years, Maratua remains blissfully off the beaten path.
-Visitors here can expect undisturbed panoramic views without a single other resort in sight, nights so dark that you can glimpse the milky way, and vibrant island wildlife including adorable flying foxes and cool coconut crabs.
+Visitors here can expect undisturbed panoramic views without a single other resort in sight, nights so dark that you can glimpse the Milky Way, and vibrant island wildlife including adorable flying foxes and cool coconut crabs.
 Below the waves, kaleidoscopic coral gardens and current-swept walls patrolled by sharks and manta rays typify the region.
 Treat yourself to undisturbed exploration of Indonesia’s final diving frontier.
 But hurry - it’s only a matter of time before the rest of the world finds out about this place.